 As of 2009, this blog, Write Nonfiction NOW!, which I considered the “sister blog” to Write Nonfiction in NOVEMBER!, took over the other 11 months of the year, challenging nonfiction writers to continue writing nonfiction all year long.
 During the challenge itself, Write Nonfiction NOW! ran a snippet of each post and linked readers to Write Nonfiction in NOVEMBER! to read the rest, since that was where challenge participants had “signed in.”

 In 2012-13, instead of remaining dormant, the Write Nonfiction in NOVEMBER! blog “stayed alive” during the majority of the year with links to Write nonfiction NOW! posts and with a “training program” of writing prompts to help writers prepare for the November writing marathon.
 You can still access the “I Know I Can WNFIN” program.
 It’s a great way to prepare for the challenge at any time of the year.

-In October 2013, the two blogs, Write Nonfiction NOW! and Write Nonfiction in November!, were joined.
+In October 2013, the two blogs, Write Nonfiction NOW! and Write Nonfiction in November!, were combined.
 All the great content from both—including the 30 days of WNFIN/NaNonFiWriMo posts dating back to 2007—now reside on Write Nonfiction NOW!
 The yearly WNFIN challenge and all the NaNonFiWriMo events and announcements now take place on the one site.
-Additionally, a forum has been put into place (only active October-December), making it much easier to “register,” report on progress, ask questions, and converse with other participants on topics raised by guest bloggers or by participants.
+Additionally, a forum was put into place two years in a row, making it much easier to “register,” report on progress, ask questions, and converse with other participants on topics raised by guest bloggers or by participants.
 This forum was not overly successful and tended to be silent by about the middle of November.
-Therefore, all activity was moved to an existing WNFIN Facebook page that exists all year long.
+Therefore, all activity was moved to an existing WNFIN Facebook page, which exists all year long.

 How to Participate in WNFIN